shenhuiying2017/azure-docs.es-es/articles/virtual-machines/windows/extensions-dsc-template.md

 ### <a name="invalid-url"></a>Dirección URL no válida

-"ConfigurationData.url is '{0}'.
-This is not a valid URL" (ConfigurationData.url es '{0}'.
-No es una dirección URL válida) "DataBlobUri is '{0}'.
-This is not a valid URL" (DataBlobUri es '{0}'.
-No es una dirección URL válida) "Configuration.url is '{0}'.
-This is not a valid URL" This is not a valid URL" (Configuration.url es '{0}'.
+"ConfigurationData.url is '{0}'. ("ConfigurationData.url es "{0}") This is not a valid URL" "DataBlobUri is '{0}'.
+(Esta dirección URL no es válida" "DataBlobUri es "{0}") This is not a valid URL" "Configuration.url is '{0}'.
+(Esta dirección URL no es válida" "Configuration.url es "{0}") This is not a valid URL" This is not a valid URL" (Configuration.url es '{0}'.
 No es una dirección URL válida)

 **Problema**: Se proporcionó una dirección URL no válida.